 This program will be moving to a virtual format for the summer of 2020.
 Our faculty and program staff will ensure that the core and quality of the program will be maintained and that your courses will be interactive and engaging.
 All international students should review the Resources for International Students page for important eligibility information.

-Partnering with the Close Up Foundation, the Leaders in Advocacy Academy will bring together a diverse group of students from across the United States and the world to participate in an intensive, hands-on program exploring various strategies for organizing people and influencing policy.
-You’ll be immersed in the real world of decision-making and advocacy in Washington, D.C., hearing directly from policy and media experts, think tanks, advocacy organizations, and influencers from both sides of the aisle.
-Through workshops, lectures, and leadership case studies, you’ll examine the complexities of major current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
-You’ll leave the program well equipped to take on leadership roles at school, in the local community, and in the global community.
+Partnering with the Close Up Foundation, the Leaders in Advocacy Academy will bring together an online community of diverse students from across the United States and the world to participate in an intensive program exploring various strategies for organizing people and influencing policy.
+Using a combination of virtual lectures and learning opportunities, you’ll be immersed a world of decision-making and advocacy.
+You will hear from policy and media experts, think tanks, advocacy organizations, and influencers from both sides of the aisle.
+Through virtual lectures, workshops, and case studies, you’ll examine the complexities of current issues and the practice of crafting persuasive arguments and compelling messages to support various positions.
+You’ll leave the program well equipped to become a leader and champion for the issues important to you.

-Meet with Members of Congress and staff on Capitol Hill to learn how they think about and respond to different forms of advocacy and stakeholders
+Learn from Members of Congress and staff on Capitol Hill about how they think about and respond to different forms of advocacy and stakeholders

 Program Format & Subject Areas

-As a student in the Leaders in Advocacy Academy, you'll spend your day immersed in a blend of classroom lectures, field trips, hands-on activities, and group discussions.
+As a student in the Leaders in Advocacy Academy, you'll spend your day in a blend of virtual lectures, activities, and online group discussions.
 Throughout the course of the week, you'll have the opportunity to explore the following subject areas: